Section 1: Introduction to Adrenal GlandsWhat are Adrenal Glands? The basics of adrenal glands and an overview of the medical conditions they cause.

 Lab and Blood Testing of Adrenal Tumors.
 We test the function of the adrenal glands and adrenal tumors by measuring different adrenal hormones.

 Scans Used for Adrenal Tumors.
-The different type of x-rays, CAT scans, and others used to evaluate adrenal glands and adrenal tumors.
+The different types of x-rays, CAT scans, and other scans used to evaluate adrenal glands and adrenal tumors.

 Adrenal Incidentalomas.
 Adrenal tumors that were found by "surprise" when an x-ray of the abdomen or back was performed for some other reason.